ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

    make -j 8  >& build.out &

 Output from the build will be in the ``ufs-srweather-app/build/build.out`` file.
-When the build completes, you should see twelve pre- and post-processing executables in the ``ufs-srweather-app/bin`` directory which are described in :numref:`Table %s <exec_description>`.
+When the build completes, you should see the forecast model executable ``NEMS.exe`` and eleven pre- and post-processing executables in the ``ufs-srweather-app/bin`` directory which are described in :numref:`Table %s <exec_description>`.

 Generate the Workflow Experiment
 ================================